-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1220 Fundamentals of Treatment I (Semester 2) 3 45 0 0 90 Semester 1 & Concurrent with BSC1086C, PTA1210, PTA1211 & PTA1221
+ourse ode Capstone Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent P' TA1220 Fundamentals of Treatment I (Semester 2) ω 45 0 0 90 Semester 1 & concurrent with BSC1086C, PTA1210, PTA1211 & PTA1221

 In this course, the student will learn to apply content learned in anatomy and kinesiology to the fundamentals of therapeutic exercise to include range of motion exercise, stretching techniques, resistance exercise for muscle performance, aerobic exercise, and exercise for impaired balance and gait abnormalities.
 Students are introduced to common orthopedic disorders and surgeries as well as their management with physical therapy intervention for extremity joints and the spine.
 Students will apply the stages of soft tissue injury and repair to appropriate and safe therapeutic interventions to maximize patient function.